nablarch/nablarch-document/en/application_framework/application_framework/nablarch/architecture.rst

 Handler queue
 ------------------------------------------------------------
-A handler queue refers to a queue in which a group of handlers performing cross-processes for requests or responses is defined in a predetermined order.
+A handler queue refers to a queue in which a group of handlers performing traverse processing for requests or responses is defined in a predetermined order.

 The handler queue executes the same processes as the chain execution of a servlet filter as shown in the following figure.